 Workspaces

-The Workspaces List
+The Workspaces list

 • The list view () displays more information about each workspace, including your permission level.

-• The grid view () displays each workspace using a thumbnail, which may help help you quickly scan for a specific workspace.
+• The grid view () displays each workspace using a thumbnail, which may help you quickly scan for a specific workspace.

 In both views, there is an overflow menu () for each workspace that is for making changes to that workspace, if you have the permissions for doing so.